sawdust-and-diamonds/double-triple-click.kak/README.md

 ## Usage (Customized behaviour)

-The plugin adds four new hooks to help manage your own custom behaviour for double- and triple-clicks:
+The plugin adds four new interfaces to the User hook for custom double- and triple-click behaviour:

 ```
 NormalDoubleClick